 Fraud schemes are hardly limited to the holidays, but they tend to spike during this high-spending and stressful time of the year.
-Alaska Air Group Credit Union would like to help arm you with information on the fraud practices you may encounter and how to avoid becoming a victim.
+Make sure you are armed with information on the fraud practices and how to avoid becoming a victim.

 Brute Force Schemes

 Attempts to crack a password or username, find a hidden web page, or find the key used to encrypt a message using a trial-and-error approach to guess correctly.
 This is an old attack method, but it’s still effective and popular with hackers as they work, whether to crack a single card number or complete BIN.

 Using electronic devices to scan and store credit and debit card numbers and PINs.
 ATMs and some unattended terminals, such as gas stations, are targets for this practice.
 This information can then be sold to fraudsters or used to commit theft directly.
 Fraudsters can use the numbers to make online purchases or to create fake cards for in-store transactions.